SkafteNicki/dtu_mlops/s7_deployment/testing_apis.md

     ??? success "Solution"

-        The average response time and 99th percentile response time are both measures how "snappy" the API feels to the user.
-While the average response time is normally considered the most important, the 99th percentile response time is also important as it tells us if there are a small amount of users that are experiencing a very slow response time.
+        The average response time and 99th percentile response time are both measures of how "snappy" the API feels to the user.
+While the average response time is normally considered the most important, the 99th percentile response time is also important as it tells us if there is a small number of users that are experiencing a very slow response time.
 The requests per second tells us how many users the API can handle at the same time.
 If this number is too low it can lead to users experiencing slow response times and may indicate that something is wrong with the API.